tenstorrent/tt-buda/README.md

 Please refer to the [official documentation website](https://docs.tenstorrent.com/tenstorrent/).

+## Contributing

+We are excited to move our development to the public, open-source domain.
+However, we are not adequately staffed to review contributions in an expedient and manageable time frame at this time.
+In the meantime, please review the [contributor's guide](CONTRIBUTING.md) for more information about contribution standards.

 ## Communication

 If you would like to formally propose a new feature, report a bug, or have issues with permissions, please file through [GitHub issues](https://github.com/tenstorrent/tt-buda/issues).